Skip to content

 Custom AI Code Review Prompts for CI/CD

 Effective AI code review requires structured prompt templates targeting specific analysis dimensions.
-Security-focused prompts should direct the model to scan for OWASP Top 10 risks, injection vectors, authentication flaws, and authorization gaps, with each finding including severity level, affected location, and remediation steps with code examples.
+Security-focused prompts should direct the model to scan for OWASP Top 10 risks, injection vectors, authentication flaws, and authorization gaps, with each finding including its severity level, affected location, and remediation steps, including code examples.

 Architecture-focused prompts should evaluate adherence to SOLID principles, design pattern usage, code coupling and cohesion, and scalability considerations.
-AI tools provide strong coverage for mechanical checks and pattern detection, but they struggle with understanding broader architectural context beyond immediate changes.
+AI tools provide strong coverage for mechanical checks and pattern detection, but they struggle to understand the broader architectural context beyond immediate changes.
 Teams should reserve human review for architectural decisions and cross-module impacts that require domain knowledge and business context.

-Semgrep's analysis shows that pure AI security scanning achieves only a 22% true positive rate for IDOR vulnerabilities, underscoring the need for deterministic validation alongside AI-generated results.
-These false-positive rates indicate that human validation is essential before treating AI security findings as definitive.
+Semgrep's analysis shows that pure AI security scanning achieves only a 22% true-positive rate for IDOR vulnerabilities, underscoring the need for deterministic validation alongside AI generation.
+These false-positive rates mean that human validation is essential before treating AI security findings as definitive.
 Production deployments benefit from automated triage and severity-based filtering to manage noise.

 File Filtering for AI Code Review Pipelines